 - The pyramid was the chosen model for this theory by Maslow because of his desire to create an ideal structure for man to follow in pursuing his purpose.
 It is brilliant in many ways, where it serves as a reminder to all that prioritization is key.

-- Universally, pyramids have a strong base supporting everything that sits atop, providing a sturdy hold on the ground.
+- Universally, pyramids have a strong base supporting everything that sits atop them, providing a sturdy hold on the ground.
 Looking at how Maslow developed his hierarchy of needs, it does serve as a cornerstone for many behavioral studies.

 - Non-negotiable needs are on the base since it provides the ultimate assurance for fulfilling the other needs once attended to faithfully.

 - In this regard, a nursing care plan is guided into formulating radical interventions following a logical sequence of attending to needs through Maslow’s model.
 While considering a patient’s plan of treatments as a whole, pieces of how to reach such an overall wellness goal were strongly mandated in full awareness of how each contributes to the implementation.

 The shapes and directions the pyramid represents.

 - How each stage of needs is presented in a pyramid captured many because of the intricate truth it represents.
-While our spirit’s aspirations cannot be fulfilled by our spirit alone, it should remain balanced considering the basic needs.
+While our spirit’s aspirations cannot be fulfilled by our spirit alone, they should remain balanced considering the basic needs.
 Hence, its allocation on the first level serves as a sturdy base.

 - The base lends support, and the summit represents the upward direction and definition in parallel with the motives of self-actualization.

 - Subjectively, all humans possess a different learning curve.
 How we project our interpretation of a pyramid reflects how we prioritize.
 Ideally, following the pyramid is the way, but human personalities are always complex.
 But its imperfection creates waves of learning opportunities.

 - And when each person is regarded individually, their esteem needs become sturdy.
-There are tremendous results that root from this most, especially amongst patients who have stayed in the hospital because of chronic conditions.
+There are tremendous results that root from this, especially amongst patients who have stayed in the hospital because of chronic conditions.

 How is Maslow’s Hierarchy of Needs Helpful?